Balunywa/Labs/Apache-Web-Server&Azure-File-Shares/README.md

 ## Create the backend servers

 A backend can have NICs, virtual machine scale sets, public IP addresses, internal IP addresses, fully qualified domain names (FQDN), and multi-tenant back-ends like Azure App Service.
-In this example, you create one virtual machines to use as backend servers for the application gateway.
+In this example, you create two virtual machines to use as backend servers for the application gateway.
 You also mount the Azure File Shares to the backend VM.

 #### Create one virtual machines